Weizhi-T/SoloShuttlePose/README.md

 # Update journal

-2023/10/13 1:06:
+2023/10/13:

-    add "README.md" in the court-info-analysis.
+    Add "README.md" in the court-info-analysis.

-    fix the skipping frames bugs.
+    Fix the skipping frames bugs.

-    add the function  of skip some frames at the beginning of the video.
+    Accelerate process by skipping some valid frames in the video.

+    Finding valid whole frames using bisection so the tool can process video faster.

-    fix the frame count bug. (ori-version start from frame 1)
+    Fix the frame count bug. (ori-version start from frame 1)

-    fix the clipvideo fps is different from the ori-video bug.
+    Fix the clipvideo fps is different from the ori-video bug.